staffpatrovdh-pixel/staffpatrovdh-pixel.github.io/SECURITY.md

 As the "Patro du Val d'Haine" website is a static site hosted on GitHub Pages, we only provide security support for the version currently deployed.

+Warning: Any exposed API keys are strictly restricted to our domains.
+Any unauthorized attempt to connect using these keys will result in your IP address being blacklisted and the incident will be reported.

 Version

 Support Status